China’s biometrics sector faces interesting hurdles but it’s not slowing soon

 Labor ate 75 percent of revenue.
 A lopsided figure like that can be expected in manufacturing, but not in coding where productivity typically is higher.

 Also, the quartet is highly dependent on government surveillance contracts for facial recognition products, both in China and globally.

-It is hard to ignore the fact that the Chinese government has focused intently on funding face biometrics and AI surveillance to exert control over its own citizens and areas like Tibet, which Beijing effectively annexed.
+It is hard to ignore the fact that the Chinese government has focused intently on funding face biometrics and AI surveillance to exert control over its own citizens and areas like Tibet, which the newly-established PRC annexed in 1950.
 Biometrics vendors in developed economies have diversified to a greater extent, into health care and other industries.